OvercastNetwork/docs.oc.tc/modules/main.md

 <br/>

 #### Authors & Contributors {#authors_contributors}
-The authors and contributers elements provide information about who created and helped create the map.
+The authors and contributors elements provide information about who created and helped create the map.
 There can be multiple authors and contributors to a map.
 The contribution attribute should be used to specify what their contribution to the map was.

 A players name should **not** be used to credit them, instead their UUID should be used.
 A UUID is a unique user identifier that is used to keep track of players even if they change their name.
 You can check player UUID's at [mcuuid.net](http://mcuuid.net).
 If an author or contributor is defined without a UUID that player will not get any mapmaker perks on the map.
+The mapmaker perks include being able to join the map as if they had a premium rank, and a designated map maker star.
 <h5>Author or Contributor Sub-elements</h5>
 <div class='table-responsive'>
   <table class='table table-striped table-condensed'>